Book cover

 </html>

-This application displays a temperature on the browser screen and a button to increment it (see figure below).
+This application displays a temperature on the browser screen and provides a button to increment it (see figure below).

 Example of Single-Page Application